aelvanna/recipe-page-challenge-solution/README.md

 ### Continued development

 In the future I would like to work more with lists and get used to styling them with pseudo elements.
-I would also like to continue working in a mobile-first workflow.
+I would also like to continue practicing using a mobile-first workflow.

 ### Useful resources

 - [Stackoverflow](https://stackoverflow.com/questions/21369843/is-there-a-way-to-make-numbers-in-an-ordered-list-bold) - I had an issue making the numbers in the ordered list to be bold, the solution by Kevinoid worked
-- [YouTube Video by CSS Express](https://www.youtube.com/watch?v=w9gVDgFzPO8) - This video helped me solve my problem of vertically centering the bullet points in the preparation section with the associated text in mobile view
+- [YouTube Video by CSS Express](https://www.youtube.com/watch?v=w9gVDgFzPO8) - This video helped me solve my problem of vertically centering the bullet points in the preparation section of index.html

 - [W3Schools How to CSS style HR](https://www.w3schools.com/howto/howto_css_style_hr.asp) - This page helped me understand how to style a horizontal ruler/line element